QAnon follower from South Carolina who admitted he assaulted officers on January 6 sentenced to 44 months in prison

 Languerand's grandmother, Susan Killion, also advocated for a lighter sentence due to the trauma inflicted on Languerand as a child.
 She said in court that after Languerand was laid off from his job prior to the Capitol riot, he became "isolated" from the rest of his family.
 Languerand's grandfather Charles Killion also spoke at the sentencing in support of his grandson.

-"Whatever difficulties the defendant faced as a child, it's clear he overcame those difficulties, he got his high school diploma, he was accepted into the military, he functioned well before his [military] discharge, and he's maintained employment," Juman said, anticipating the defense's arguments, "A defendant's difficult childhood does not explain his choice to engage in violence on January 6th."
+"Whatever difficulties the defendant faced as a child, it's clear he overcame those difficulties, he got his high school diploma, he was accepted into the military, he functioned well before his [military] discharge, and he's maintained employment," Assistant U.S. Attorney Robert Juman said, anticipating the defense's arguments, "A defendant's difficult childhood does not explain his choice to engage in violence on January 6th."

 Investigators also found evidence of Languerand's adherence to the QAnon conspiracy theory in his home, including a notebook that contained some references.